-One of the best times to talk with Dr. Kip Saunders about getting dental implants is before you’ve actually lost any teeth.
+One of the best times to talk with our doctors at PCE about getting dental implants is before you’ve actually lost any teeth.
 Depending on your situation and oral health, implants can be placed at the same time as your extraction or shortly thereafter.
-Having a treatment plan in place will minimize the time you go with missing teeth or risk changes in your bite’s alignment.
+Having a treatment plan in place will minimize the time you go with missing teeth or risk changes in your bite’s alignment

 Whether you’re in a partial or full denture (aka “plate”) your mouth will continue changing.
 The altered fit of your prosthesis may lead to chafing or sore spots on your gums and roof of your mouth.
 Such soreness can even lead to infections.

 If you’re rushing home to take your denture out, instead of being able to keep it in until bedtime, it may be worthwhile to discuss replacing it with our Conroe dental implants.

 A bulky prosthesis or several missing teeth can permanently alter your diet and speaking capabilities.
 So much so, that it leads to embarrassment or changes in your social and professional life.

 Since implants replicate the function of natural teeth, they’re one of the best ways to restore your bite’s previous look and feel.

 Tooth loss will ultimately lead to resorption (shrinkage) of the bone in that area.
 In turn, this situation can cause sagging or sunken-in facial tissues (making you look older than you really are.)
 If not addressed quickly enough, the bone will continue shrinking.